mob-sakai/UIEffect/Packages/src/README.md

 - Click "Load" button to apply an editor preset.
 - In the [Project Settings](#project-settings), you can register saved editor presets as runtime presets.
 - Runtime presets can be loaded using the `UIEffect.LoadPreset(presetName)` method.

+> [!TIP]
+> Editor presets are saved in the `UIEffectPresets` directory.
+> You can also create subdirectories to customize the preset menu.

 <br><br>